 If you and your colleagues are not organized, there are many important reasons you should consider joining the IFT family.

-to form a union and join the IFT.
+How do my colleagues and I form a union and join the IFT?